jkwaweru/hero-squad/README.md

 Then the player receives mission details and objectives And the squad engages in battles and completes the objectives And the player receives rewards upon successful completion

-## Scenario: Fail a mission
-Given the player is on the mission page
-And the squad is not adequately prepared for the mission When the player initiates the mission
-Then the player receives mission details and objectives And the squad struggles in battles and fails to complete the objectives And the player receives a failure message

 ## Setup/Installation Requirements